mmcelreath/PSSaltStackConfig/README.md

 # Connect to SaltStack Config using the provided credential
 # This command will create a Global variable called $global:SaltConnection which will be used for the rest of the functions in this module
-Connect-SaltStackConfig -SaltEnterpriseServer <RAAS_Server> -Credential $credential
+Connect-SaltStackConfig -SaltConfigServer <RAAS_Server> -Credential $credential

 Invoke-SaltTestPing -Target 'web01'